-Table 1.
-Inflation Forecasts -Six Models I abie 1.
-11111111101 11 01604313
+Table 1: Inflation Forecasts -Six Models

 As most of the goods available in retail outlets on St Helena are imported from either South Africa or the United Kingdom, St Helena's prices are heavily influenced by inflation in those two countries, the value of the St Helena pound compared to the South African Rand (ZAR), the cost of freight, and import taxes.
 In the United Kingdom, the annual price inflation rate decreased compared to 2019 while in South Africa, annual price inflation decreased after an initial increase.
 The rate of inflation has decreased globally since the beginning of the COVID-19 pandemic.